 A related paradoxical phenomenon was studied by \citet{MehHor:IEEETCNS2020} in a model with both regular and autonomous vehicles: despite the fact that autonomous vehicles are more efficient by allowing shorter headways and distances, replacing regular with autonomous vehicles may increase the total network delay.

 A particularly simple class of congestion games is the one of singleton congestion games where each strategy comprises a single resource.
-Different variants of these type of games have been considered in the literature, including atomic weighted and unweighted players, with splittable or unsplittable loads, as well as nonatomic players.
+Different variants of these type of games have been considered in the literature, including atomic weighted and unweighted players, with splittable or unsplittable loads, as well as nonatomic games.